 - Heat olive oil in a saucepan over medium heat.
 Add parsley, sage, chile flakes, and 4 cloves garlic, minced.
 Cook for about a minute or until fragrant.
 Add calamari and octopus, and cook, until opaque.
 This means for about four minutes.
 Add tomato paste, stir well, and cook until paste darkens a few shades.
 This is for about a minute or so.
 Add wine, and cook while stirring constantly until all liquid evaporates.
 This should take about 20 minutes.

-- Add the can of tomatoes in their juice.
+- Add the San Marzano canned tomatoes in their juice.
 Season with salt and pepper and continues cooking, and cook.
 In ten minutes seafood will have softened until tender.
 Stir in fish stock and cover.
 Let simmer for about 10 minutes.
 Add monkfish and cook another 5 minutes.
 Add snapper and shrimp and place mussels over top.
 Cook, covered, without stirring until the snapper is cooked through and mussels are all open.
 This is for about 10 minutes.

 - Toast your white bread with a layer of garlic and oil on it.
 Once toasted until golden, remove from oven and serve hot along with the stew.